lucasvsme/firebase-admin-coroutines/README.md

 ## Contributing

-If you want to make it better, feel free to fork it, fill issues and send pull requests.
+If you found any bug or want to improve the project, please feel free to fork it, fill issues and send pull requests.